 The changes in the brains of addicted individuals are accompanied by changes in behavior such as irritability, apathy, decrease in job performance, inattentiveness, truancy, or bad grades in school.
 As the withdrawal symptoms get worse, the desperation of an individual enslaved to drugs may lead to unethical or criminal activities such as cheating, stealing, or prostitution to obtain money to get the drugs that they crave.
 Drug addicts lose their dignity and their friends, embarrass and antagonize their family members, and sometimes land in jail.
 Addicts who use injectable drugs, such as heroin, increase their risk of contracting AIDS or hepatitis by sharing needles with fellow junkies.

 Abuse of sleeping pills and other prescription medications can lead to dependency.
 The habitual use of drugs starts a vicious cycle in which the patient cannot live a normal life without the drugs.
 If a doctor is not closely monitoring how the patient reacts to habit-forming medications, the patient can develop a serious addiction.
+This is already a serious problem for frequently prescribed opioids such as oxycontin, morphine, codeine, hydrocodone and methadone.
 Many addicts accidentally overdose and end up in hospital emergency rooms or in morgues.
 Medical professionals are sometimes unscrupulous in writing prescriptions for addictive and dangerous drugs.
 Elvis Presley's doctor is said to have prescribed more than 10,000 doses of sedatives, amphetamines, and narcotics for Elvis in 1977.
 Elvis died of an overdose in August of that year.
 The doctor's license was later revoked.

 Heath Ledger, the Australian actor who gained recognition for his role in Brokeback Mountain, died at age 28 from the combined effects of six prescription drugs, which included pain killers, sleeping pills and anti-anxiety medications (oxycodone, hydrocodone, diazepam, temazepam, alprazolam and doxylamine).
+The actor's hydrocodone addiction alone was bad enough, but the combination with other drugs proved to be fatal.
 Ledger had finished playing the Joker in the Batman film The Dark Knight, but did not live to see the record-breaking box office success of his film.

 Charlie Sheen, the star of the top-rated TV weekly comedy show Two and a Half Men for seven seasons, abused cocaine and started demonstrating bizarre behavior.
 He got fired in 2011 from a job that paid $1.8 million dollars per episode after showing poor judgement in his social relationships and ranting publicly against his employers.